How to make and keep your New Year’s resolutions heading into 2022.

 Be Healthy was created by VicHealth to provide helpful tips and advice on how you and your family can stay healthy.
 You can read more Be Healthy articles .

-VicHealth CEO Dr Sandro Demaio spoke to Mary Gearin on ABC Radio Melbourne about how we can approach the new year, and how to set ourselves up for successful resolutions.
+Around this time last year, VicHealth CEO Dr Sandro Demaio spoke to Mary Gearin on ABC Radio Melbourne about how we can approach the new year, and how to set ourselves up for successful resolutions.

 Are New Year’s resolutions good for us?

-Although it’s common for people to set themselves one (or even a handful) of goals to achieve at the start of a new year, Sandro says they can be both a help and a hinderance.
+Although it’s common for people to set themselves one (or even a handful) of goals to achieve at the start of a new year, Sandro says they can be both a help and a hindrance.

 “For some people, setting goals for the year ahead can be very helpful,” he said.